Mastering Modern Protection, Configuring Intune App Protection Policies in 2025 (Part 2)

 1. Unclear Data Residency and Storage Locations

-Microsoft 365’s distributed infrastructure makes it difficult to pinpoint exactly where sensitive data is stored, which becomes a problem when regulations require data to remain within specific national or regional borders.
+Microsoft 365 operates on a distributed cloud infrastructure, making it difficult for organizations to determine exactly where their data is stored.
+This becomes a serious issue when regulations require data to remain within specific geographic boundaries.

 Key Risks: